cozy/cozy-docs/src/documents/en/hack/getting-started/setup-environment.html.md

 Stop the vm with `cozy-dev vm:stop`, then open the `Vagrantfile`.

 There should already be a block delimited by `config.vm.provider :virtualbox do |vb|` and `end`.
-If there is, just paste this beneath: `vb.gui = true`.
+If there is, just paste this inside: `vb.gui = true`.

 If there is not, look for where it says `Vagrant.configure("2") do |config|` and underneath that, paste this: